See what drives us forward from our team to our values.

 With inflation running high and employees unable to deduct business mileage on their tax returns, businesses are turning to non-taxable car allowances.
 The best option is the fixed and variable rate car allowance, or FAVR.

-The fixed and variable rate car reimbursement or FAVR (fa·vor /ˈfāvər/) is a non-taxable vehicle reimbursement for businesses.
+The fixed and variable rate car allowance or FAVR (fa·vor /ˈfāvər/) is a non-taxable vehicle reimbursement for businesses.
 The IRS has created a set of procedures that keep a car reimbursement plan non-taxable.
 Section 8 details these guidelines for FAVR reimbursements.

 This expense offset plan reimburses mobile employees exactly how they incur costs.
 Employees receive a fixed amount each month (like a car allowance) to cover fixed costs like